Norbert M. Samuelson: Academic positions

-From 1963–1967 he was a teaching assistant in the philosophy department at Indiana University.
-He was a visiting lecturer in the philosophy department at Brooklyn College from 1969–1970 and a visiting associate professor in the Hebraic Studies department at Rutgers University from 1969–1973.
+From 1963-1967, Samuelson was a teaching assistant in the philosophy department at Indiana University.
+He was a visiting lecturer in the philosophy department at Brooklyn College from 1969-1970 and a visiting associate professor in the Hebraic Studies department at Rutgers University from 1969-1973.

-From 1973-1975, Samuelson was on the faculty of the University of Virginia.
+From 1973-1975, Samuelson was on the faculty of the University of Virginia Department of Religious Studies as an assistant professor.
 Beginning in 1975, he was an associate professor in the Religion Department at Temple University; in 1987 he became a full professor, and continued in this position until 1998.
 At that point he moved to Arizona State University, where he became the Harold and Jean Grossman Professor of Jewish Studies in the Religious Studies Department.
-Since retirement from ASU, he has resided in Chicago.
+Since retirement from ASU, he resided in Chicago.

-Samuelson lectured at Vanderbilt University Divinity School and Lancaster University in England, and served as an assistant professor at the University of Virginia Department of Religious Studies (1973–1975), a visiting associate professor at the University of Pennsylvania Religious Studies Department (1984), and a guest professor at the University of Hamburg, Fachbereich evangelische Theologie (1993 and Summer 1995).
+Samuelson lectured at Vanderbilt University Divinity School and Lancaster University in England, a visiting associate professor at the University of Pennsylvania Religious Studies Department (1984), and a guest professor at the University of Hamburg, Fachbereich evangelische Theologie (Summer 1995).

 Fellowships and memberships

-His fellowships included a Fulbright-Hayes Research Fellowship at Hebrew University of Jerusalem in 1967–1968; a fellowship at the Oxford Centre for Postgraduate Hebrew Studies at Oxford University in 1987; a fellowship at the Chicago Center for Religion and Science in 1992; and a Fulbright Senior Professor Travel Fellowship at the University of Hamburg, Germany, in 1993.
+His fellowships included a Fulbright-Hayes Research Fellowship at Hebrew University of Jerusalem from 1967 to 1968; a fellowship at the Oxford Centre for Postgraduate Hebrew Studies at Oxford University in 1987; a fellowship at the Chicago Center for Religion and Science in 1992; and a Fulbright Senior Professor Travel Fellowship at the University of Hamburg, Germany, in 1993.

 Samuelson was a founding member of the International Society for Science and Religion.
 He was a member of the board of directors of the Metanexus Institute and of that organization's academic board.
 He was also a member of the presidium of the International Franz Rosenzweig Gesellschaft, a member of the International Hermann Cohen Gesellschaft, and a member of the Editorial Board of The Journal of Jewish Thought and Philosophy.

-He was a fellow of the Academy of Jewish Philosophy since 1979, serving as Chairman from 1979–1988 and Secretary-Treasurer from 1988 to the present.
+He was a fellow of the Academy of Jewish Philosophy since 1979, serving as chairman from 1979-1988 and Secretary-Treasurer from 1988 until his retirement.
 He was a Life Member of Clare Hall, University of Cambridge, U.K.

 Community service

 For several years, Samuelson taught a weekly course on Maimonides' Mishneh Torah to rabbis in the East Valley of the Phoenix metropolitan area.
-From 2001–2004 he also delivered a weekly adult education class on the history of Jewish philosophy for the Reform and Conservative synagogues in the East Valley.
+From 2001-2004 he delivered a weekly adult education class on the history of Jewish philosophy for the Reform and Conservative synagogues in the East Valley.
 He also taught adult education classes at Anshe Emet Synagogue in Chicago.